slub/labe/README.md

 The project is composed of a couple of command line tools, both written in Python and Go.

-* [ckit](go/ckit), the citation toolkit contains the API server and a few command line utilities
+* [ckit](go/ckit), citation toolkit contains an API server, plus a few command line tools
 * [python](python), orchestration helper to assemble data files regularly (based on luigi)

 ## Meeting Minutes